-- a.
+a.
 Exterior lighting in areas identified as "Tradable Surfaces" in Appendix G Table G3.6 shall be modeled with the baseline lighting power shown in Table G3.6.
 Tradable exterior lighting applications include uncovered parking areas, building grounds, building entrances and exits, canopies and overhangs, and outdoor sales areas.
-The baseline exterior lighting is the product of the lighting allowance from Appendix G Table G3.6 and the associated area or length for which illumination is provided in the proposed design. - Other exterior lighting, including unregulated and non-tradable applications, shall be modeled the same in the baseline building design as in the proposed design.
+The baseline exterior lighting is the product of the lighting allowance from Appendix G Table G3.6 and the associated area or length for which illumination is provided in the proposed design.